pranavreddie/MLOps_Foundations/README.md

 ### Additional Details on Models and Flask Application
 #### Models Tried and Best Model
 The project explored various machine learning models, including:
-1. **Linear Regression**: Baseline model for comparison.
+1. **Random Forest Classifier‎**: Baseline model for comparison.
-2. **Random Forest**: Provided significant improvements in accuracy and interpretability.
+2. **Gradient Boosting**: Provided significant improvements in accuracy and interpretability.
-3. **Gradient Boosting**: Achieved the best performance with optimized hyperparameters.
+3. **Ada Boost Classifier**: Achieved the best performance with optimized hyperparameters.
-The best model, Gradient Boosting, was saved as a serialized file (`model.pkl`) for deployment.
+The best model, Ada Boost Classifier, was saved as a serialized file (`model.pkl`) for deployment.
 #### Flask Application
 A Flask application was developed to serve the trained model.
 The key features of the Flask app
 include: